albee/trace/TUTORIAL.md

 # Tutorial

-MIT/DLR-developed code for ROAM/TumbleDock.
-This includes a set of nodelets, Python coordinating scripts, a DLR executable, standalone Python scripts, and a data storage folder.
+This walkthrough overviews the code for TRACE, which includes a set of rendezvous nodelets, Python coordinating scripts, standalone Python scripts, and a data storage folder.
+TRACE is intergrated with the Astrobee simulation for testing purposes, but can be adapted to other simulation environments.
+This tutorial assumes you've successfully set up your environment from README.md.

-Execution flow is provided using the ASAP (Astrobe Science Application Package) interface; consult the Notion for a general introduction on how tests are performed and nodes are integrated.

-*Note: MIT is working on open-sourcing an updated version of the ASAP interface.
-However, this version will likely stick for ROAM-2 testing.*

 ## Simulation Usage